Using healthy, non-toxic cookware is more critical now than ever before. Why?

 Not only do you score a toxin-free non-stick coating for effortless cooking and cleaning…

-But the cutting-edge titanium/ ceramic surface has 3x the durability of Teflon, ceramic, and granite-coated pots!
+But the lightweight titanium/ ceramic blend has 3x the durability of Teflon, ceramic, and granite-coated pots!

 Set includes an 11″ frying pan, a 1.5 Qt saucepan with a glass lid, and a 4 Qt saute pot with a glass lid.

-- Scratch-resistant titanium coating from England: The best non-toxic, non-stick pan coating – longer-lasting than the rest.
+- Scratch-resistant titanium coating from England: The best non-toxic, non-stick pan coating – longer-lasting than other non-stick coatings.

 - Swift, even-heating without cold spots thanks to the 4mm forged aluminum core.
-Cook faster with less heat and reduce energy costs.
+Cook faster with less heat and energy use.

 - Clean rivet-free handles for less annoying caked-on grime around the rivets and fewer germs.